aeusepi/AirBnB_Project/README.md

 For this project, to find what type of properties where listed on AirBnb for the city of Seattle, area of listing, most common features and pricing strategy.
 The goal of the analysis is understand for a new host the minumum requirments to compete with existing listings and what type of discunt to offer to beat well rated hosts.

-1. What is the AirBnb market in Seattle looking like?
-2. What are the most common features of a listing ?
-3. What is the average price per night per person and what type of price policy is most common for longer stays?
+1. What are the location and the price per person per night of the Seattle Airbnb listings?
-4. What are the key factors driving the price per night?
+2. What are the common perks offered and the average experience of the existing hosts?
-5. Is there a significant premium over listings with very good reviews?
+3. What factors affect the pricing and does a new host require a discount to enter the market?

+## File Description<a name="files"></a>
+In the folder there are a Jupinter Notebook and a python file contianing useful functions deployed in the project.
+Finally, the folder also contains all the pictures used in the medium post.

+## Results  <a name="results"></a>